Skip to main content

 • Chronic effects: Liver and kidney disease, and adverse reproductive effects.

-Chemicals and toxic substances pose a wide range of hazards to our health, environment, and the society in which you work and live.
-This page provides information about specific chemical hazards that may require additional training and EHS involvement in the process development.
-Please reach out to askEHS@cornell.edu for questions about specific chemical hazards or any other chemical safety questions.
+Chemicals and toxic substances, which encompass a broad spectrum of risks to human health, the environment, and the society in which we live and work, are subject to regulation by federal agencies.
+This page provides information about specific chemical hazards that may require additional training and EHS involvement in process development.

 Subscribe to Isoflurane